laurelherting/lmh-headspace/AWS/examTips.md

       Can’t have the same bucket name as someone else View buckets, you view them globally
     Can have buckets in individual regions
-    Can replicate bucket contents to another bucket automatically by using cross region replication Can change storage classes and encryption of objects on the fly
+    Replicate contents to another bucket automatically via cross-region replication Change storage classes and encryption of objects at anytime

 ### S3
 * Use bucket policies to make entire S3 buckets public